sprytnyk/pylint-errors/README.md

 $ plerr R1710
 ```

-In order to get the latest updates just `git pull origin develop` and invoke a
+In order to get the latest updates just `git pull origin master` and invoke a
 command in the root of the project (`sudo apt install make` if not yet
 installed) `make rai` to install to Python 3 user space site packages or
 `make raip` for pipx.